 Once you’re arrested, you may then be allowed out on bail.
-This varies depending on the type and severity of crime that you’re accused of committing, along with a few other factors.
+The bail amount in Colorado varies depending on the type and severity of crime that you’re accused of committing, along with a few other factors.

 What is an Arrest Warrant in Denver, Colorado?

-A judge typically issues an arrest warrant and gives law enforcement agencies authorization to arrest or detain a specific individual suspected to be involved in criminal activity.
+A judge typically issues an arrest warrant and gives law enforcement agencies authorization to arrest or detain a specific individual suspected of being involved in criminal activity.

 When police officers don’t have enough immediate probable cause to actually arrest an individual, they must seek permission from the court to make the arrest.
 This permission is the arrest warrant.

 However, in order to obtain the arrest record from a judge, a few things must first happen.
-Frist, they must present the judge with enough probable cause to justify the judge issuing the arrest warrant.
-This will either be based off of the evidence presented by the law enforcement agency, district attorney, or in rare occasions, with a grand jury.
+First, they must present the judge with enough probable cause to justify the judge issuing the arrest warrant.
+This will either be based on the evidence presented by the law enforcement agency, district attorney, or, on rare occasions, with a grand jury.

 - issued without knowing of any falsification by law enforcement.